Earn your High School Diploma in Arkansas

 All test takers must show a valid government photo ID and proof they are residents of Arkansas.
 They must also take and pass the Official GED Practice Test.
 You may schedule a practice test through an official GED testing center or as part of an adult education GED class.
 Adult education centers may require additional testing to prove a candidate has at least an eighth grade education before he or she is allowed to take the practice exam.

-The GED test is composed of sections in Math, Science, Reading, Writing and Social Studies.
+The GED test is composed of four sections, which include reasoning through math, reasoning through language arts, science and social studies.
 The writing test includes an essay, and some of the math questions must be answered on a grid.
 These tests are multiple-choice.
 GED testing centers provide a calculator for use in a portion of the math test.
 The Arkansas Department of Career Education website lists general information on the GED subjects.
 The ACE website (acenet.edu) provides detailed information about the answer grids, calculator and the content of all the tests.

 Preparation for the GED

 Arkansas provides basic and GED education for those preparing for the GED exams.
 Classes are open to adults 18 and over.
 You may locate adult education and GED classes on the Arkansas Department of Career Education website (ace.arkansas.gov) under adult education.

 Individuals who prefer to study at home or online may utilize resources on the ACE website, including a practice test and sample questions with answers.
 Other resources include the PBS Literacy Link's GED Connection course (litlink.ket.org/) and sample questions and workbooks from the Steck-Vaughn Company (secure.practice4ged.com).
 These books as well as other resources may be available at your local public library or bookstore.

 Individuals ages 16 or 17 may take the GED classes with the agreement of their parents or guardians and the GED program administrator.
 Test takers may have to attend the classes for a specific amount of time per week.

 Taking the GED